 Note: Alpine Ascents reserves the right to waive any fees.
 As we offer personalized service, we will attempt to accommodate changes and cancellations when necessary, waiving certain fees when feasible.

 If a climber needs to leave early, arrangements can be made with the assistance our local Base Camp support.
+We will send and evac early departure fee chart prior with your team roster about 30 days before departure.

 An Open Letter to those interested in Climbing Aconcagua